ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 ClassicPress is for businesses seeking a powerful and versatile solution for their website needs.
 Built on the firm foundation of WordPress 4.9.x, ClassicPress takes your website to the next level with the same features and functionality that you enjoyed with WordPress, but with more attention to the most common needs of a business website.

-ClassicPress is compatible with all plugins that work in WordPress 4.9.x, so migration is easy.
+ClassicPress is compatible with all plugins that work in WordPress 4.9.x, so upgrading is easy.

 The ClassicPress `1.0.0-alpha1` release (codename "Sunrise") is ready to be tested by you, the users!